TrafficSenseMSD/core/misc/RISKS.md

 * Confirm that the entire team understand how to develop within the project structure.

+## Ensure the entire team is comfortable doing development (not scripts) in Python 3.6
+### Mitigation Measures
+Have every team member...
+* Fork and clone this repository
+* In `misc/training_resource` create a folder called `<firstname_lastname`
+* Complete a moderately comprehensive Python core competency test `TBD` in the created folder
+* Push this code to their fork and create a PR to `master`
+* Before merging, have at least one other team member download the other member's fork and run the code.
+* If it runs and performs as expected, merge it to `core/master`

+## Face the fallacy of "We will just use machine learning (ML)"
+Saying we will use ML implies ML is a magic black box with data as an input and answers as an output.
+In practice implementing ML is a long painful process that in itself could take the entire semester.

 ## The source code must be testable and "build" after _most_ commits to `master`
 ### Mitigation Measures